Quantcast

 With just 100 days left until I deliver, the one thing my mother has said to me that has been consistently true is that pregnancy impacts every part of your body.

-And the worst part of it is, because pregnancy is pertaining to the “lesser sex,” science hasn’t really made it their business to find a way to update the research at hand.
+And the worst part of it is, because pregnancy pertains to the “lesser sex,” science hasn’t really made it their business to find a way to update the research at hand.
 I’ll also admit that pregnancy is a difficult subject to research because no one wants to be experimented on while another life is in their hands.
-I say this to say, in addition to all systems being impacted you’re unnecessarily put out by dated research that states that you can’t eat deli lunch meat because of listeria.
+I say this to say, that in addition to all systems being impacted, you’re unnecessarily put out by dated research that states that you can’t eat deli lunch meat because of listeria.
 Meanwhile, lettuce is recalled daily or damn close to it, and we’re still able to eat that!

 Though it may seem small, for a human body that is already limited due to the ever-affected systems that cause food aversions, nausea, and heartburn, it can actually leave you feeling really defeated and hungry.
 While some things such as no raw meat absolutely make sense, some simply do not!
 And maybe I’m paranoid and wrong about all of what I’ve said thus far.
 However, what we have observed in the following seems to hold true: